knative/docs/docs/admin/install/serving/install-serving-with-yaml.md

 === "Magic DNS (xip.io)"

-    !!! information
-        If the cluster LoadBalancer service doesn't expose an IPv4 address or hostname, such as with IPv6 clusters or local setups such as minikube, Magic DNS will not work.
+    If the cluster LoadBalancer service doesn't expose an IPv4 address or hostname, such as with IPv6 clusters or local setups such as minikube, Magic DNS won't work.
     Follow the Real DNS or Temporary DNS steps instead.

-    If the cluster LoadBalancer service exposes an IPv4 address or hostname, use a simple Kubernetes Job called `serving-default-domain` that configures Knative Serving to use [xip.io](http://xip.io) as the default DNS suffix by running the command:
+    * If the cluster LoadBalancer service exposes an IPv4 address or hostname, use a simple Kubernetes Job called `serving-default-domain` that configures Knative Serving to use [xip.io](http://xip.io) as the default DNS suffix by running the command:

         ```bash
         kubectl apply -f {{ artifact(repo="serving",file="serving-default-domain.yaml")}}
         ```

 === "Real DNS"